- ESAP Program

 This law provides significant legal protection for any individual reporting a drug overdose to emergency first responder.
 The reporting individual is protected against criminal charges and prosecution for possession of controlled substances, marijuana and drug paraphernalia.
 This protection applies to both the person seeking assistance in good faith as well as to the person who has overdosed.

 Needle Access & Disposal: Through the Erie County ESAP (Expanded Syringe Access Program), the Erie County Department of Health (along with representatives from the fields of Diabetes, HIV/AIDS, business, sanitation, law enforcement, pharmacy, spiritual, government, medicine and lay persons) created a partnership to safely dispose of used needles, syringes & lancets free of charge.

-The Erie County Department of Health is a distribution site for free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. For more Information, please contact Cheryll Moore at (716) 858-4752.
+The Erie County Department of Health is a distribution site for limited free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. for Erie County residents.
+For more Information, please contact Liese Ness at (716) 858-4752.

 Medication Disposal: If not disposed of properly, prescription and over-the-counter medications pose a hazard to our environment and risk getting into the hands of children or others who may be unintentionally harmed by their use.

 Residents are encouraged to gather unused, expired and unwanted prescription and over-the-counter medications.
 Click on the link above to find a site where medications can be disposed of free of charge with no questions asked.

 Help create a safer and healthier community by properly disposing used needles, syringes, lancets and medications.
 Thank you.